-- Integrating social risks into decision-making and avoiding financing or investing in companies or projects related to serious human and labour rights violations. - Striving to understand the impact of its activity on human rights and thus prevent and reduce any potential adverse impacts as much as possible. - Managing environmental, social and governance risks and incorporating their analysis into the provision of products and services to customers, proprietary investment and equity portfolio management. - Acting in accordance with the assumed public commitments, such as the "Human Rights Principles" and "Responsible Banking Principles", as well as any other initiative and commitment considered within the scope of ESG, always under the responsibility of appropriately fulfilling its requirements.
+- Integrating social risks into decision-making and avoiding financing or investing in companies or projects related to serious human and labour rights violations. - > Striving to understand the impact of its activity on human rights and thus prevent and reduce any potential adverse impacts as much as possible. - Managing environmental, social and governance risks and incorporating their analysis into the provision of products and services to customers, proprietary investment and equity portfolio management. - Acting in accordance with the assumed public commitments, such as the "Human Rights Principles" and "Responsible Banking Principles", as well as any other initiative and commitment considered within the scope of ESG, always under the responsibility of appropriately fulfilling its requirements.

-With the aim of reducing CaixaBank's exposure to the social risks of the counterparties, they are assessed in the admission processes using the criteria established in the Corporate Sustainability/ ESG Risk Management Policy, the preparation of which has considered internationally recognised standards and initiatives, including:
+With the aim of reducing CaixaBank's exposure to the social risks of the counterparties, they are assessed in the admission processes using the criteria established in the Corporate Sustainability/ESG Risk Management Policy, the preparation of which has considered internationally recognised standards and initiatives, including:

-- Universal Declaration of Human Rights - Conventions of the International Labour Organization (ILO) - Equator Principles - United Nations Guiding Principles on Business and Human Rights - National Action Plans on Business and Human Rights - OECD Guidelines for Multinational Enterprises - UN International Bill of Human Rights.
+- > Universal Declaration of Human Rights - > Conventions of the International Labour Organisation (ILO) - > Equator Principles - > United Nations Guiding Principles on Business and Human Rights - > National Action Plans on Business and Human Rights - > OECD Guidelines for Multinational Enterprises - > The UN Universal Declaration of Human Rights.

-For more information, see section "Ethical and responsible behaviour" of CaixaBank's 2022 Consolidated Management Report.
+For more information, see section "Ethical and Responsible Conduct" of CaixaBank's Consolidated Management Report of 2023.

-3.4.3 Governance risk
+3.4.3.
+GOVERNANCE RISK

-1. Governance
+A. Governance